Israeli military court upholds guilty verdict in high-profile manslaughter case

 "This is very clear evidence that Israeli soldiers are committing field executions documented by cameras against Palestinian civilians," said al-Awad.

 In court, Azaria claimed he shot Sharif because he felt the suspect, although wounded, still posed a significant threat.
-Azaria said he believed Sharif was wearing an explosive vest.
+Azaria said he incorrectly believed Sharif was wearing an explosive vest.

 Prosecutors said Azaria's actions following the shooting did not support that claim, as he did not warn other soldiers about an explosive vest.